41B8E9AB3287C1543A1537528B3DB506

 Stir well until the coffee syrup is fully incorporated into the milk.

-If desired, add a few ice cubes to chill the coffee milk further.
+Add a few ice cubes to chill the coffee milk further if desired.

 Serve and enjoy!